Geodan/pg2b3dm/getting_started.md

 The b3dm tiles can be visualized by adding Three.JS and glTF functionality to the MapBox GL JS viewer.
 See https://github.com/Geodan/mapbox-3dtiles for more information about this topic.

-Put sample html page [index_mapbox.html](sample_data/index_mapbox.html) on a webserver, and copy https://github.com/Geodan/mapbox-3dtiles/blob/master/Mapbox3DTiles.js to this folder.
+Put sample html page [sample_data/index_mapbox.html](sample_data/index_mapbox.html) on a webserver next to tileset.json, and copy https://github.com/Geodan/mapbox-3dtiles/blob/master/Mapbox3DTiles.js to this folder.

 Final result in MapBox GL JS:

 ![hoofden](https://user-images.githubusercontent.com/538812/63675318-d320e800-c7e8-11e9-82f4-fcfb2a187044.png)